Beginner's Guide to RTI (Right To Information Act)

 You can ask a government how much money is being spent on renovation of its ministers' bungalows, what their telephone bill or fuel expenditure is.
 Or you can ask what amount was spent on MLAs'/MPs' foreign trips.

 You can ask how much of allocated money your elected representatives have utilised on improving their constituency; you are entitled to ask for even a break-up of the amount spent, project-wise.
-This information is available under the RTI because it is the taxpayers' money that is being spent here.
+This RTI information is available because it is the taxpayers' money that is being spent here.
+Few ministries and departments make online rti replies available to the public.
+You can see them on the respective websites.

 Not only governments and their departments, but also smaller units such as your city corporation or gram panchayat fall under the ambit of RTI.
-Be it police, passport office, your electricity/water supply company or even the IRCTC, all are required to furnish information under the RTI.
+Be it police, passport office, your electricity/water supply company or even the IRCTC, all are required to furnish RTI information.

 Through RTI, we can get copies of government documents such as records, advices/opinions, reports, papers, file notings.
 Even email communications and data held in electronic form has to be made available to citizens upon an RTI application.
-We can even go to the department’s office and inspect their records and documents, if at all the information is voluminous to be provided, take photocopies, obtain certified copies, take printouts and what not.
+We can even go to the department’s office and inspect their records and documents, if at all the RTI information is voluminous you can take photocopies, obtain certified copies, take printouts and what not.

 Twenty-odd organisations are exempted from RTI.
 But all these entities are related to the country's defence and intelligence, such as RAW, BSF, CRPF, CISF, Intelligence Burearu, National Security Guard etc.